lukembrowne/GardenPlanner/README.md

 # Garden Planner

-A React Native app for planning and tracking garden tasks and observations.
+An Expo React Native app for planning and tracking garden tasks and observations.

 ## Features